WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_11.md

 And the Spirit lifted me up and brought me in the vision by the Spirit of God into Chaldea, to the exiles.
 Then the vision that I had seen went up from me.

 ###### 25
-And I told the exiles all the things that the LORD had shown me. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I told the exiles all the things that the LORD had shown me.

 ***